 Take a Segway ride in Carnac

-This company offers a way to discover Carnac on a Segway off the beaten track, through guided tours.
-I had already ridden a Segway in Madrid but also in Granville, so I am quite comfortable on this type of vehicle.
-However, if you have never done it before, be aware that there is a short adaptation time, and you will be entitled to a test/initiation session before the start of the ride.
-It is, in any case, a very nice way to discover the town, and our guide/escort was also an excellent guide who, once again, gave us lots of tourist information.
+This company offers a way to discover Carnac by Segway off the beaten path through guided tours.
+I had already tried Segway in Madrid and also in Granville, so I’m pretty comfortable with this type of vehicle.
+However, if you’ve never done it before, just know there is a short adjustment period, and you’ll get a test/initiation session before the ride starts.
+In any case, it’s a very fun way to discover the city, and our guide/companion was also an excellent guide who provided us with plenty of tourist information once again.

 9 allée du Parc 56340 Carnac